 Health Care Coordination

 The health care coordination concentration will allow students to combine the knowledge of foundational and advanced concepts of health care coordination with their other concentration.
 This innovative program will prepare graduates to effectively coordinate resources to optimize health outcomes for individuals and families.
-Students completing this concentration will have the knowledge to navigate the health care system and assist in the coordination of health care for individuals and families.
+Students completing this innovative concentration will have the knowledge to navigate the health care system and assist in the coordination of health care for individuals and families and to optimize outcomes.

 - All courses must be completed with a grade of “C” (2.00) or higher.